-In January 2006 we issued an aggregate of 4,900 shares of our common stock to four management level employees of our various subsidiaries for an aggregate purchase price of \$17,798 (or \$3.62 per share).
+In January 2006, we issued an aggregate of 4,900 shares of our common stock to four purchasers, described below, for an aggregate purchase price of \$17,798 (or \$3.62 per share).

-From August 2005 thru October 2005 we issued an aggregate of 953,500 shares of our common stock to 59 management level employees of our various subsidiaries for an aggregate purchase price of \$3,594,695 (or \$3.77 per share).
+From August 2005 through October 2005, we issued an aggregate of 953,500 shares of our common stock to 59 purchasers, described below, for an aggregate purchase price of \$3,594,695 (or \$3.77 per share).
 These issuances were all part of the same stock offering.

-With respect to the transactions in 2005 and 2006, the offer and sale of shares were not registered or qualified under federal or state securities laws, and exemptions from registration and qualification provided by these securities laws may not have been available or may not have been perfected.
+With respect to the transactions in January 2006 and from August 2005 through October 2005, the purchasers were a select group of officers, directors, key managers or consultants of the Company and/or its subsidiaries.
+The offer and sale of shares during these periods were not registered or qualified under federal or state securities laws, and exemptions from registration and qualification provided by these securities laws may not have been available or may not have been perfected.
 Consequently, we may be deemed to have violated the registration and qualification requirements of these securities laws with respect to the offer and sale of the common stock.
 To address this matter, in July 2006 we made a repurchase offer to the holders of the shares of common stock in accordance with the rules and regulations promulgated by the commissioner of the California Department of Corporations.
 Under the repurchase offer, we offered to repurchase from each stockholder all of his or her shares purchased during the period in question at a price equal to the original purchase price paid by such stockholder plus interest at an annual rate of 7% from the date of purchase.
 All of the stockholders elected to decline the repurchase offer.

-Effective January 1, 2005, we issued an aggregate of 2,820,000 additional shares of common stock to stockholders of record as of January 1, 2005 in connection with a stock dividend approved by our board of directors as of August 4, 2004.
+Effective January 1, 2005, we issued an aggregate of 2,820,000 additional shares of common stock to stockholders of record as of January 1, 2005 in connection with a stock dividend approved by our board of directors on August 4, 2004.
 In connection with the stock dividend, each stockholder received an additional three shares of common stock for each one share of common stock owned by such stockholders as of the record date.
 The issuance of common stock was deemed to be exempt from registration under the Securities Act in reliance on Section 3(a)(9).

-From June 2004 thru August 2004 we issued an aggregate of 208,400 shares of our common stock to 33 management level employees of our various subsidiaries for an aggregate purchase price of

-\$628,326 (or \$3.02 per share).
+From June 2004 through August 2004, we issued an aggregate of 208,400 shares of our common stock to 33 purchasers, described below, for an aggregate purchase price of \$628,326 (or \$3.02 per share).
 These issuances were all part of the same stock offering.
 The number of shares and per share price have been adjusted to give effect to the stock dividend on January 1, 2005.

-From May 2003 thru August 2003, we issued an aggregate of 179,600 shares of our common stock to 33 management level employees of our various subsidiaries for an aggregate purchase price of \$411,733 (or \$2.29 per share).
+From May 2003 through August 2003, we issued an aggregate of 179,600 shares of our common stock to 33 purchasers, described below, for an aggregate purchase price of \$411,733 (or \$2.29 per share).
 These issuances were all part of the same stock offering.
 The number of shares and per share price have been adjusted to give effect to the stock dividend on January 1, 2005.